-Once a proposal passes the TCR, it will advance to the Proposal Rating Process.
-The Tribal Advisory Group will then read and rate each proposal in accordance with the prescribed rating factors listed in the table below.
+Unless disqualified, proposals will advance to the Proposal Rating Process.
+The 2019 Tribal Youth Diversion Grant ESC members will read and rate each proposal in accordance with the prescribed rating factors listed in the table below.

-The TAG members will base their scores on how well an applicant addresses the items listed under each rating factor within the Proposal Narrative and Budget Sections.
-Following the Proposal Rating Process, the TAG will convene for a Final Rater Review meeting where they will develop funding recommendations for consideration by the YRG ESC and then the BSCC Board.

-At the conclusion of this process, applicants will be notified of the funding recommendations.
-It is anticipated the BSCC Board will act on the recommendations at its meeting on June 13, 2019.
-Applicant tribes and partners are not to contact members of the TAG, YRG ESC, or the BSCC Board to discuss proposals.
+The ESC members will base their scores on how well an applicant addresses the items listed under each rating factor within the Proposal Narrative and the Budget.
+Following the proposal rating process, the ESC will develop funding recommendations for consideration by the BSCC Board.
+It is anticipated the BSCC Board will act on the funding recommendations of the ESC at its meeting on June 11, 2020.
+Applicants that are selected for funding will be notified of the Board's funding decision.
+Applicants and partners are not permitted to contact members of the ESC or the BSCC Board Members to discuss proposals.